javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 For Windows, there's also "Visual Studio", not to be confused with "Visual Studio Code".
 "Visual Studio" is a paid and mighty Windows-only editor, well-suited for the .NET platform.
 It's also good at JavaScript.
 There's also a free version [Visual Studio Community](https://www.visualstudio.com/vs/community/).

-Many IDEs are paid, but have a trial period.
+Many IDEs are paid but have a trial period.
 Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.

 ## Lightweight editors